Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 > It is a structured corridor in phase space,
 > where motion is allowed, constrained, and sustained.
 >
-> Structure does not live in extremes —
+> Collapse is not a sudden event —
-> it lives in the interface between them.
+> it is a geometric transition revealed in advance.

 ---